-Holly Hippensteel is the Housefellow for Doherty Apartments.
+Holly Hippensteel is the Housefellow for West Wing.
 She also serves as a Student Affairs Liaison for the College of Engineering (CIT) and works closely with graduate education colleagues and the Graduate Student Assembly relating to the overall experience of graduate students at Carnegie Mellon University.
 In partnership with a fellow colleague in the Office of the Dean, she works on awareness of academic integrity issues and responds to violations of the University Policy on Academic Integrity.
-Additionally, she’s heavily involved in assessment and strategic planning activities for the Division of Student Affairs and serves as the Interim Director and Coordinator for Title IX.
+Additionally, she’s heavily involved in assessment and strategic planning activities for the Division of Student Affairs and serves as the Interim Director of Title IX Initiatives.

 Holly completed her undergraduate studies in sociology at La Roche College and earned her master’s in student affairs in higher education from Indiana University of Pennsylvania.
 In her “spare” time, Holly is working towards finishing her doctorate in higher education at Kent State University.
 “I’m currently ‘ABD’ (all but dissertation) and hope to finish this year!” says Holly.

-In the photo above, Holly poses with Carnegie Mellon senior Emma Livne while in the Dominican Republic on a spring break trip with Outreach 360, a student organization that organizes alternative, service-based trips each year.
+In the photo above, Holly poses with a Carnegie Mellon alumna, Emma Livne, while they were in the Dominican Republic on a spring break trip with Outreach 360, a student organization that organizes alternative, service-based trips each year.

 How did you come to join CMU?